iturdikulov/notes/Drawbox_Community-Drawbox.md

 Fill page with planes with various of sizes, avoid empty space.

-> This exercise is especially good for warmups, and I'd generally recommend
+> This exercise is especially good for warm-ups, and I'd generally recommend
 > doing it over the simpler ghosted lines exercise for obvious reasons - it's
 > the same thing, but with more purpose to it.
 On top of that however, it's a
 > particularly versatile exercise that can be modified to start incorporating